Skip to main content

 debugModebooleantrueVerbose logs for sync/DB.

-listenersnumber250Max Realtime listeners.
+listenersnumber250Max event listeners.

 Sync switches & intervals